Tookmund/tookmund.github.io/_drafts/important-trailing-slash.md

 The first use of the trailing slash in a distinguishing way is recorded in [POSIX](https://pubs.opengroup.org/onlinepubs/9699919799/basedefs/V1_chap04.html#tag_04_13)[^posixadditional] which states[^historical]:
-> When the final component of a pathname is a symbolic link, the standard requires that a trailing <slash> causes the link to be followed.
+> When the final component of a pathname is a symbolic link, the standard requires that a trailing &lt;slash&gt; causes the link to be followed.
 This is the behavior of historical implementations.
 For example, for /a/b and /a/b/, if /a/b is a symbolic link to a directory, then /a/b refers to the symbolic link, and /a/b/ refers to the directory to which the symbolic link points.

 [^posixadditional]: Some additional relevant sections are the [Path Resolution Appendix](https://pubs.opengroup.org/onlinepubs/9699919799/xrat/V4_xbd_chap04.html#tag_21_04_13) and the section on [Symbolic Links](https://pubs.opengroup.org/onlinepubs/9699919799/xrat/V4_xbd_chap03.html#tag_21_03_00_75).